vulkano-rs/vulkano-www/content/guide/compute_pipeline/descriptor_sets.md

 > **Note**: `data_buffer` was created in [the introduction](/guide/compute-intro).

-Now that we have a Compute pipeline and a descriptor set to bind to it, we can start our operation.
+Now that we have a compute pipeline and a descriptor set to bind to it, we can start our operation.
 This is covered in [the next section](/guide/dispatch).